Anderson-Lab/cross-talk/README.md

 # cross-talk

 ## Installation notes
+### Misc
+I'm assuming a directory tmp is created but it is not tracked in git, so you'll have to mkdir tmp inside this repo.

 ### Google Drive
 For ease of use for the entire team, we are storing results in Google Drive.
 To make this easier, I am assuming folks can mount google drive locally.
 Here are the links that worked for me.